7 Ways a DUI Can Impact Your Life

 Driving under the influence (DUI) is a deadly decision.
-Over the years stringent laws have been created in an effort to deter drunk driving.
-The tough laws are necessary, due in part, to the fact that approximately 28 people die every day as a result of drunk driving collisions across the United States.**
+Over the years, stringent laws have been created to deter drunk driving.
+The strict regulations are necessary due in part to the fact that approximately 28 people die every day as a result of drunk driving collisions across the United States.

-When charged with a DUI in California, there are several things that happen, none of them are fun, and most come with a hefty price tag.
+When charged with a DUI in California, several things happen, none of which are fun, and most come with a hefty price tag.
 Apart from the monetary losses that a DUI causes (which includes fines, mandatory classes, attorney fees, etc.), a DUI conviction causes many other grave repercussions.
-Here are 7 additional ways a DUI will likely impact your life:
+Here are seven additional ways a DUI will likely impact your life:

-More hurdles arise if the suspect fails to receive an exemption that would allow them to drive to or from work (the state of California allows this exemption under certain circumstances and is done with a so-called "restricted license").
-The BAC test results or refusal to take the test is of great importance for the final legal outcome.
+More hurdles arise if the suspect fails to receive an exemption allowing them to drive to or from work (California allows this exemption under certain circumstances and is done with a so-called "restricted license").
+The BAC test results or refusal to take the test will be a heavy factor in the final legal outcome.

-Regardless of whether an individual wins or loses a DMV (Department of Motor Vehicles) hearing, a DUI arrest will subject him or her to the California criminal court process.
+Regardless of whether an individual wins or loses a DMV (Department of Motor Vehicles) hearing, a DUI arrest will subject them to the California criminal court process.
 The process can include, but is not limited to:

 Nonnegotiable demands on a schedule could inevitably affect one's employment, resulting in loss of income.

-A DUI can also result in an increase in a homeowner's insurance policy as many insurance companies consider a DUI a risk factor.
+A DUI can also increase a homeowner's insurance policy, as many insurance companies consider a DUI a risk factor.

 It is a common practice for employers to perform background checks on each prospective employee.
-A DUI would show up on a criminal background check and on a driver's license records.
+A DUI would appear on a criminal background check and driver's license records.

-Knowing your rights as a job applicant, as well as employers' limitations when analyzing your criminal record is important if you want to be treated correctly.
-The Californian law limits for example the right of an employer to address applicants' arrests that did not lead to a conviction.
+Knowing your rights as a job applicant and employers' limitations when analyzing your criminal record is essential if you want to be treated fairly.
+The Californian law limits, for example, the right of an employer to address applicants' arrests that did not lead to a conviction.

-Youths should keep in mind that many colleges and universities ask if the applicants have any criminal convictions.
+Youths should remember that many colleges and universities ask if the applicants have criminal convictions.
 In addition, financial aid options may be affected by a DUI.

-The most important thing is whether the DUI conviction is a felony conviction or not, but another relevant factor is for example if the type of student aid is federal or private.
-When on-going, federal aid can be canceled immediately since conviction, and when applying, one should know that it may not even be granted in the case of having a prior offense on the record.
+The most important thing is whether the DUI conviction is a felony.
+Still, another relevant factor is whether the type of student aid is federal or private.
+When ongoing, federal assistance can be canceled immediately after a conviction, and when applying, one should know that it may not even be granted in the case of having a prior offense on the record.

-Family members and close friends may be concerned about potential substance abuse issues or may experience emotional trauma if they were involved or present at the arrest.
+Family members and close friends may be concerned about potential substance abuse issues or experience emotional trauma if involved or present at the arrest.
 In addition, financial strain is inherent in the proceedings that follow an arrest for DUI.

 Anyone who causes an accident while driving under the influence of alcohol or another substance is presumed negligent.
-This knowledge does little to comfort those who've endured serious injury or loss of a loved one in alcohol-related car accidents.
-However, a driver that is convicted of DUI is liable to pay for all damages, even if they are not the only person considered at-fault.
+This knowledge does little to comfort those who've endured severe injury or loss of a loved one in alcohol-related car accidents.
+However, a driver convicted of DUI is liable to pay for all damages, even if they are not the only person considered at fault.

-Californian law has "zero tolerance" in many cases, for example towards underage drivers found with a BAC of .01 percent or higher.
-The entire list of BAC standards however is more varied.
-Also, a DUI conviction stays on the record and counts as a prior for a lengthy 10 years period.
+Californian law has "zero tolerance" in many cases, for example, towards underage drivers with a BAC of .01 percent or higher.
+The entire list of BAC standards, however, is more varied.
+Also, a DUI conviction stays on the record and counts as a prior for a lengthy ten-year period.

-If you or someone you know has suffered an injury as a result of a DUI accident, contact a personal injury attorney at the O'Brien & Zehnder Law Firm.
-Our team specializes in personal injury cases and successfully tackles car accidents cases on a regular basis.
+If you or someone you know has suffered an injury due to a DUI accident, contact a personal injury attorney at O'Brien & Zehnder Law Firm.
+Our team specializes in personal injury cases and successfully tackles car accident cases regularly.